ebureauet/frontend-framework/docs/thecheatsheets.md

 ## Things To Remember
 * You input your commands using terminal or shell interface such as GitBash or GitShell.
 * (this is what most beginners always forgets) Make sure your command prompt is at your correct project path where its followed by 'master'.
-See example below: in Unix style, (gitbash/cygwin terminal) command prompts are like this:
+See example below:

+In Unix style, (gitbash/cygwin terminal) command prompts are like this:
 ~~~
 OWNER@COMPUTERNAME-PC /D/projects/myproject (master)
 $ _
 ~~~
-in Windows (powershell/gitshell) style, command prompts are like this
+In Windows (powershell/gitshell) style, command prompts are like this
 ~~~
 D:\projects\myproject [master]> _
 ~~~